rodrimati1992/konst/README.md

     Ok(color)
 }

 ```

 # Cargo features

-These are the features of these crates:
+These are the features of this crate:

 - `"iter"`(enabled by default):
-Enables all iteration items, including macros/functions that take/return iterators,
+Enables all iteration-related items that take/return iterators,

 - `"cmp"`(enabled by default):
-Enables all comparison functions and macros,
+Enables all comparison-related items,
 the string equality and ordering comparison functions don't require this feature.

 - `"parsing_proc"`(enabled by default):